-Participants of the Workshop are requested to contribute a scientific paper, poster, presentation and/or display related to the themes described above.
-It is necessary for applicants to submit an abstract of a maximum of 600 words including the following details about their proposed contribution: Title, Short Description, Author Name(s), Affiliation(s), and e-mail address for the presenter.
-Applicants are requested to use the provided template to present an abstract in the required format.
+Participants of the Workshop are requested to contribute a scientific presentation and/or display related to the themes described above.
+It is necessary for applicants to submit an abstract of a maximum of 400 words including the following details about their proposed contribution: Title, Short Description, Author Name(s), Affiliation(s), and e-mail address for the presenter.